zhuqiwen/chrome-extension-xml-tree-viewer/README.md

 # XML Tree Viewer

 ## Description
+The [XML Tree](https://chromewebstore.google.com/detail/xml-tree/gbammbheopgpmaagmckhpjbfgdfkpadb?hl=en) extension I've been using becomes unavailable recently.

-This Chrome extension allows users to view XML in place in a tree structure, including XML embedded in iframes.
+So I put together a similar one which allows users to view XML in place in a tree structure, including XML embedded in iframes.

 ## Author